People Pleasing in the Workplace: The Why and Its Consequences

 For Further Reading:

-• Chakraborty, Shangamitra (2022): Commercialization of Emotions and the Emergence of a People-Pleasing Attitude: Interrogating the Relationship.
+• Chakraborty, Shangamitra (2022): Commercialisation of Emotions and the Emergence of a People-Pleasing Attitude: Interrogating the Relationship.

 • Chia, Cindy (2024): The Hidden Cost Of People Pleasing In The Workplace.